 Jeju Island is off the south coast of South Korea.
 It’s an island 45 miles wide and 20 miles north to south.
 Jeju Island is a really popular place in the summer for South Koreans to go on holiday, and Japanese people too.

 I got my flight super cheap (more on how to get to Jeju Island below) and it was only an hour in the air from Seoul.

 When it comes to what to do in Jeju, you can expect paradise beaches, gimmicky museums, stunning coastline and so, many, cool cafes.
-I thought Jeju was a great place to visit, and seeing as it was winter, I could take advantage of cheap hotel prices too.
+I thought Jeju was a great place to visit, and seeing as it was winter, I could take advantage of cheap hotels in Jeju too.

 Jeju Island map